 Follow them or perish

-When I started writing online 9 years ago, I sucked harder than a granny eating a gobstopper.
+When I started writing online, I sucked harder than a granny eating a gobstopper.

 Which is fine by me.

-I’d rather make money than learn how to use a semicolon any day.
+Above average is good enough to earn money, and I’d rather do that than learn how to use a semicolon any day.

 Some people have a devil on their shoulder.
 I have a chipmunk.

-He’s jabbering away to me like he’s got into a pile of funny-looking powder and is telling me about the zillion different projects I could be working on.
+He’s jabbering away to me like he’s got into a pile of funny-looking powder and telling me about the zillion projects I could be working on.

 For a while, I listened.
-I was starting another business every year constantly trying to juggle way to many projects.
-Meanwhile the one project I worked on consistently for four years was the single most profitable.
+I was starting another business every year, constantly trying to juggle it all.
+Meanwhile, the one project I worked on consistently for four years was the single most profitable.

 You have to stay focused.